-If you are unable to keep you pet and live in Berkeley County, we accept all domesticated animals, regardless of health, behavior, potential adoptability or shelter space.
-Hours of intake are Monday – Friday from 12pm-6pm and Saturday from 12pm – 4pm.
-Call 843-761-0683 to schedule your appointment.
-We intake animals at our Shelter Location ONLY.
-(502 Cypress Gardens Rd.
-Moncks Corner, SC.
+If you are unable to keep you pet, we accept all domesticated animals approved by evaluation.
+Hours of intake are Monday – Saturday from 12pm - 5pm.
+We intake animals at our adoption location ONLY.
+(2673 South Live oak Drive Moncks Corner, SC.
 29461).
-Please do not bring your animal to our adoption center or spay and neuter clinic.
+Please do not bring your animal to our spay and neuter clinic.

 What to bring: To help your pet find his new home, please bring all medical records at the time of surrender.
 Toys, bedding, food etc. that they are familiar with are also welcome.

-Owner surrender fees: With your appointment $35.
-Without appointment: $50.
+Owner surrender fees: $50.
 We accept exact cash, credit or debt cards.

 Some other idea’s to help find your pet:

 • Check shelters as well, pets will travel.
 Berkeley Animal Care 843-719-4210, Dorchester County SPCA 843-871-3820, Charleston County Shelter 843-747-4849, Pet Helpers 843-795-1110.